kixlab/cs374-spring-2018/internal/17-Visual-Design-Layout.md

 # Recap

 # Admin
-- nanoquiz: shoutkey.com/hot
-- DP5
-- DP implementation notes + Q&A

 # UI HOFS

 Google (search) is an outstanding example of simplicity.
 Its interface is as simple as possible.
 Unnecessary features and hyperlinks are omitted, lots of whitespace is used.
 Google is fast to load and trivial to use.

 But maybe Google goes a little too far!
 Let’s take the perspective of a completely novice user coming to Google for the first time.
 What are the learnability obstacles to forming a mental model of what Google actually does and how to use it?

 What does Google actually do?
 The front page doesn’t say.
 What should be typed into the text box?
 It has no caption at all.
 The button labels are almost gibberish.
 “Google Search” isn’t meaningful English (although it’s gradually becoming more meaningful as Google enters the language as a noun, verb, and adjective).
 And what does “I’m Feeling Lucky” mean?
 Where is Help?
 Turns out it’s reachable from About Google, but the scent isn’t too strong for that.
 Although these problems would be easy for Google to fix, they are actually minor, because Google’s interface is simple enough that it can be learned by only a small amount of exploration.
 (Except perhaps for the I’m Feeling Lucky button, which probably remains a mystery until a user is curious enough to hunt for the help.
 After all, maybe it does a random choice from the search results!)
 Notice that Google does not ask you to choose your search domain first.
-It picks a good default (web pages), includes a mix of results if they seem relevant (e.g. images & videos & maps too, not purely web pages), and makes it easy to change.## Alexa
+It picks a good default (web pages), includes a mix of results if they seem relevant (e.g. images & videos & maps too, not purely web pages), and makes it easy to change.

+## Alexa

 What about for this kind of new technology?